 A lean business is a business starting small, and that’s not a bad thing at all.
 Keeping your initial starting costs low, opens doors for many possibilities, and streamlines your business towards success.

 If you sell products online, sell a limited supply of that product.
 There is no need to stockpile 10,000 t-shirts without having a single order, even though the ROI may be better on paper, you may only sell some putting you at a loss from day one.

-Only hire employees when you can afford to.
+Only hire employees when you can afford it.
 This is a golden rule and here’s why.
 You may have an amazing idea, and process established and decide to hire a team to get things moving fast.
-This means your in the RED, and as a business owner lacking the true knowledge of how to address issues in different aspects of your business.
+This means you are in the RED, and as a business owner lacking the true knowledge of how to address issues in different aspects of your business.

 Don’t buy anything that will require you to take out a loan and most importantly don’t just sign up for things that will eat away at your profit.

 So you’re ready to start a business, that’s fantastic!
-You can spend hours, days, weeks, or months trying to find a viable solution, marketing plan, and starting point for your business.
+You can spend hours, days, weeks, or months trying to figure out your marketing strategy, and starting point for your business.

-You can also work with multiple vendors, DIY services and end up spending more time managing that focusing on sales, reputation and your business.
-We solved this problem for you by not just providing the services but included a business consultant solution to all of our services.
-Yes, all of them.
+You can also work with multiple vendors, DIY services and end up spending more time managing that focusing on sales, reputation, and your business.
+We solved this problem for you by providing a 360 marketing solution.